Model Evaluation & Validation

 Mathematical Foundation

-This Bias-Variance Decomposition reveals three sources of prediction error:
+The Bias-Variance Decomposition reveals three sources of prediction error:

-- Bias: Error from approximating complex relationships with simpler models
+- Bias: Error from approximating complex relationships with simpler models (underfitting)

-- Variance: Error from sensitivity to training data variations
+- Variance: Error from sensitivity to training data variations (overfitting)

-- Irreducible Error: Inherent noise in the data
+- Irreducible Error: Inherent noise in the data that no model can eliminate

 Bias-Variance Tradeoff